 Why are these stories so popular?
 Well, we love a story in which characters work for what they have.
 This is a dominant ideology in children’s literature, too.
 When characters get what they desire we like to see evidence that they deserve it.
 Robinson Crusoe has achieved longevity due in part to its consonance with this modern ideology that work is one of most important things humans can do.
 Indeed, Defoe presents work as a kind of therapy — working on mind, body and spirit.
 When Crusoe bakes his own bread he’s proud of his achievement.
 This is in line with the tale of The Little Red Hen: If you want to enjoy your bread you had better have baked it yourself.

 For more on Robinson Crusoe see The Guardian, in which they count Robinson Crusoe as the second most important book in English literature.

-A more recent evolution is Huckleberry Finn and Tom Sawyer, written in the mid- to late-1800s in which the hero doesn’t actually need to go anywhere; all the action takes place at home.
+A more recent evolution on the Robinsonnade is Huckleberry Finn and Tom Sawyer, written in the mid- to late-1800s in which the hero doesn’t actually need to go anywhere; all the action takes place at home.

 Ivan Southall — the Simon Black series — the Australian Biggles

 A more direct modern retelling of the Robinson Crusoe story is of course Castaway starring Tom Hanks.
 But don’t forget that any adventure story which takes place in one place is a descendent of Robinson Crusoe.

 Julie of the Wolves is a YAL novel in the Robinsonnade tradition.